MicrosoftDocs/bot-docs/contributor-guide/tools-and-setup.md

 * [Next steps](#next-steps)

 ## Create a GitHub account and set up your profile
-To contribute to the Azure technical content, you'll need a [GitHub](http://www.github.com) account.
+To contribute to the Bot Framework technical content, you'll need a [GitHub](http://www.github.com) account.
 If you are a Microsoft contributor, you need to set up your GitHub account so you're clearly identified as a Microsoft employee.
 Set up your profile as follows:

 * **Profile picture**: a picture of you (required)
 * **Name**: your first and last name (required)